jakc4103/DFQ/README.md

   3. equalize: whether to perform cross layer equalization.
   4. correction: whether to apply bias correction
   5. clip_weight: whether to clip weights in range [-15, 15] (for convolution and linear layer)
-  6. distill: whether to use distill data for setting min/max range of activation quantization
+  6. distill_range: whether to use distill data for setting min/max range of activation quantization

 run the equalized model by:
 ```